simonambridge/Oracle_to_Cassandra/README.md

 <br>
 <h1>Using Spark To Read Oracle Data</h1>
 So all is looking good on the Oracle side.
-Now time to turn to Cassandra and Spark.
+Now time to turn to DSE/Cassandra and Spark.

 <h2>Download Oracle ojdbc7.jar</h2>
 We have to add the Oracle JDBC jar file to our Spark classpath so that Spark knows how to talk to the Oracle database.

 <br>
 <h2>Using The Oracle JDBC Driver</h2>